Newark’s parking and land use crisis

 Edison ParkFast, among several Newark institutions such as Rutgers and the New Jersey Institute of Technology, engaged in the systematic destruction of our city’s heritage.
 In the James Street Commons Historic District, for instance, Edison ParkFast and Rutgers are the single largest contributors to demolition of historic properties from 1978 to the present.
 Both demolished dozens of historic Newark homes and factories.
 As Edison ParkFast continues to consolidate its properties into ever larger parcels, the question arises: How will this entity develop this land?
 Will future development respect old Newark and our history?

-Below is a speech I gave before the Newark City Council on 19 May 2016 in protest to Edison’s environmentally unfriendly business practices.
+Here is a speech I gave before the Newark City Council on 19 May 2016 in protest to Edison’s anti-urban practices:

 Good evening ladies and gentlemen of the Newark City Council.